Using your Amputee Skills to Cope with the Pandemic

 How can I cope with the coronavirus outbreak if I have a pre-existing anxiety disorder?

 Anxiety disorders take many forms and affect many people.
 So, what happens now if you're someone who has suffered way too much already with a pre-existing anxiety disorder?
 You are already scared of even little things.
 Or you may have a panic disorder sending you to the ER with fears of a heart attack.
 Nightmares and flashbacks of traumas you have not gotten over would get horribly worse in these stressful times.
 The least of your worries may be the little rituals that you know you do that distract you, but in these times, you feel overwhelmed and forced to do over and over Obsessive-compulsive disorders can contain your fears but struggle to reduce them.
-Amputees face all these problems because they have a keen sense of their vonerability.
+Amputees face all these problems because they have a keen sense of their vulnerability.
 It's hard to take a fight or flight stance with just one leg.
 Hopefully, you may find that the tips below will help you cope more successfully with what we are all facing together in these unprecedented times.
+This is time to start using your amputee skills to cope with the pandemic.

 Seek support from a mental health professional